confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 ## Set up a Java project

 To implement a user-defined function, start by creating a Java project with a dependency on ksqlDB's UDF library.
 This library contains the annotations you use to signal that the classes you're implementing are UDFs specifically.
 You can manage your Java project with any build tool, but this guide demonstrates how it works with Gradle.
+If you like, you can use the [Maven archetype](https://github.com/confluentinc/ksql/tree/master/ksqldb-udf-quickstart) instead.
 What matters is that you can put an uberjar in ksqlDB's extension directory.

 In a fresh directory, create the following `build.gradle` file to set up the Java project: